ortfero

 vardef = ident type .

-fields are laid out in order with natural alignment and the record itself is aligned to the strictest alignment of any of its fields. a record may contain pointers to itself.
+fields are laid out in order with natural alignment; the record is aligned to the strictest alignment of its fields. a record may contain pointers to itself.

-an enumeration lists a fixed set of named variants separated by the bar operator. its underlying representation is u8 and distinct from any other enumeration. at least one variant is required.
+an enumeration lists a fixed set of named variants separated by the bar operator; at least one variant is required. its representation is u8, distinct from any other enumeration.

 enumtype = "enum" ident { "|" ident } .

-a tagged union is a discriminated variant type. variants are separated by the bar operator; each variant carries an optional record of payload fields, written as a recdef (see 6.4). the discriminant tag is stored at offset zero; the payload area follows, aligned to the strictest alignment among the variants, and its size is the maximum payload size. at least one variant is required.
+a tagged union is a discriminated variant type; each variant carries an optional record of payload fields, written as a recdef (see 6.3). the tag is stored at offset zero; the payload area follows, aligned and sized to the strictest variant.

 uniontype = "union" unionvariant { "|" unionvariant } .